Norazu/Projet_Programmation_S4/README.md

 ## How to launch

-In the 'backend' directory, run :
+To start the server, go to the 'backend' directory and run :

 ### `npm start`

-to start the server

-In the project directory (Projet_de_Programmation directory), run :
+To run the app go to the project directory (Projet_de_Programmation_S4 directory) and run the same command.

-### `npm start`

-to run the app

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-# For developpers
+# To developpers

-The page and the server will reload when you make changes.\
+The page and the server will reload when you make changes.

+# Prerequisites

+nodejs and npm are needed for the rest of the installation process.

+## For Debian users

+`sudo apt install nodejs npm`

 # Requirements